iworks/wordpress-options-class/README.md

 ---------

 ##### 2.8.5 (2022-06-20)
-* The creation of dunamic property has been removed.
+* The creation of dynamic property has been removed.
 It causes a warning in PHP 8.2.
 Props for [waveman777](https://wordpress.org/support/users/waveman777/).
 * Select2 images has been optimized.

 ##### 2.8.4 (2022-04-04)